rust-lang/book/nostarch/chapter20.md

 }
 ```

+Listing 20-39: How it would look if users wrote a manual implementation of the `HelloMacro` trait

 However, they would need to write the implementation block for each type they
 wanted to use with `hello_macro`; we want to spare them from having to do this
 work.